LivioDR/argentina_rpg_dm_gemini/README.md

 docker run -p 3000:3000 --env-file .env rpgdm
 ```

-Make sure to include all required variables on your .env file in the root folder.
+Make sure to include all required variables on your dotenv file in the root folder.

 ---

 ## Disclaimer & acknowledgement

-This app was created only with educational purposes.
+This app was created by Livio Reinoso, only with educational purposes.

 Icosahedron icons created by [Freepik - Flaticon](https://www.flaticon.com/free-icons/icosahedron)